Runalyze/docs/configuration/configure-types.rst

 Abbreviation
 ^^^^^^^^^^^^

-The abbreviation is e.g. used in the databrowser and everywhere where the name is too long.
+The abbreviation is used in the databrowser and whereever the name is too long.

 ^^^^^
 Sport